Olivia Sheppard

 Written by Zen Educate’s Olivia Sheppard, an SEN Support Worker of four years to children and young adults with Autism, PMLD, Complex Medical Needs and SEMH.

 In honour of World Autism Awareness Week, I have put together a list of my favourite sensory activities for supporting children with additional needs.
-This is an especially difficult time for children with special needs so I’ve recommended some fun, simple activities that’ll not only keep children entertained but could be a great family activity.
+I hope you find them useful in your next SEN role!

 Engaging children with autism in sensory activities is beneficial in several ways as it can help with: